What’s Important in Life?

 Stress and anxiety are the ball and chain that some people carry for life.
 It’s as hard to put down as it is to completely change who you are.
 Stress comes with the territory when you’re a parent.
 A lot of this has to do with personality, maybe even most.
 Some parents are more carefree and don’t let the little things bother them.
 And some are bothered to the point of considering whether or not it’s possible that they are OCD.
 With so many things in life to worry about, I’ll suggest you consider choosing your battles.

 I have struggled with the little things throughout my whole life.
 From as far back as my first memory, I remember being stressed that my little sister would mess up my stuff.
 So I never let her play with anything of mine.
 I didn’t really share anything and ultimately got labeled as stingy.
 I didn’t care.
 We would play dolls and I would convince her that we should put makeup on her dolls and cut her dolls’ hair, but not mine.
 From then on, I was very particular about my stuff.
 I wanted everything just so.
+This was long before I understood that stuff is just stuff and that people matter… stuff doesn’t.

 This source of unnecessary stress continued for me, into adulthood.
 And today it’s clear that I have passed it on to my kids.
-It wasn’t until I was able to observe my oldest, Zach, now 22, doing the same things I had done that I realized he was just like me.
+It wasn’t until I was able to observe my oldest, now 22, doing the same things I had done that I realized he was just like me.
 I hadn’t realized personalities were inherited.
 It wasn’t until he was almost 18 that I realized, his personality was most definitely not inherited, it was taught.
 No, you’re right, that’s a lot of realizing.

 As an adult, I was nutty!
 Obviously, I am still an adult, the difference now being, I am working on it.
 If I made a list of all the stuff that bothered me up until a few years ago, you would probably recommend intensive counseling.
 I am most grateful that I have been able to get a better focus on what’s important in life and realize that it is not the little things that use to bother me.